NIAEFEUP/uni/uni/assets/text/TermsAndConditions.md

 **Ownership of Content**

-We do not own any data, information or material ("Content") that you submit in the Mobile Application in the course of using the Service.You shall have sole responsibility for the accuracy, quality, integrity, legality, reliability, appropriateness, and intellectual property ownership or right to use of all submitted Content.
+We do not own any data, information or material ("Content") that you submit in the Mobile Application in the course of using the Service.
+You shall have sole responsibility for the accuracy, quality, integrity, legality, reliability, appropriateness, and intellectual property ownership or right to use of all submitted Content.
 \